Telephone directory: Content

 Subscriber names are generally listed in alphabetical order, together with their postal or street address and telephone number.
-In principle every subscriber in the geographical coverage area is listed, but subscribers may request the exclusion of their number from the directory, often for a fee; their number is then said to be "unlisted" (US and Canada), "ex-directory" (British English), or "private" (Australia and New Zealand).
+Typically, every subscriber in the geographical coverage area is listed, unless the subscriber requests the exclusion of their number from the directory, often for a fee.
+Their number is then said to be "unlisted" (US and Canada), "ex-directory" (British English), or "private" (Australia and New Zealand).

 A telephone directory may also provide instructions: how to use the telephone service, how to dial a particular number, be it local or international, what numbers to access important and emergency services, utilities, hospitals, doctors, and organizations who can provide support in times of crisis.
 It may also have civil defense, emergency management, or first aid information.
 There may be transit maps, postal code/zip code guides, international dialing codes or stadium seating charts, as well as advertising.

 In the US, under current rules and practices, mobile phone and voice over IP listings are not included in telephone directories.
 Efforts to create cellular directories have met stiff opposition from several fronts, including those who seek to avoid telemarketers.